 Foreword

-The Hoopa Valley Tribe applied for treatment as a state with respect to the Water Pollution Control Program under Section 106 of the Clean Water Act (CWA) on July 16, 1989.
-The United States Environmental Protection Agency (EPA) announced formal approval of the application on July 3, 1990.
-Upon receiving approval, the Hoopa Valley Tribe became the first tribe in the State of California to receive such approval and qualify for grant funds under the CWA.
-Subsequently, the Tribe has received funding to conduct the Water Quality Planning and Management Program on the Reservation.
+The Hoopa Valley Tribe’s Water Quality Control Plan (WQCP) was first adopted by the Hoopa Valley Tribal Council in 2001 and was approved by the United States Environmental Protection Agency (EPA) in 2002.
+The criteria in the WQCP were revised in 2006, 2008, and 2018.
+In 1990, EPA approved the Tribe’s application for treatment as a state status under Section 106 of the Clean Water Act.

-Comprehensive water quality planning as set forth in the Tribe's Pollutant Discharge Prohibition Ordinance (PDPO) and the Federal Water Pollution Control Act, as amended by the Clean Water Act of 1977, requires a water quality control plan (WQCP) for the waters of the Reservation as well as public review of the plan.
-The goal of this planning process is to provide a definitive program of actions designed to preserve and enhance water quality on the Reservation and to protect beneficial uses of water for the next 10 years.
-Further, the provision for change is integral to this planning process.
-In this regard, the WQCP shall be reviewed triennially by the Tribal Environmental Protection Agency to reflect changes in technologies, policies, and laws, and reflect physical changes within the Reservation’s waters.
+Comprehensive water quality planning, utilizing a watershed based approach as set forth in the Tribe's Pollutant Discharge Prohibition Ordinance (PDPO) and the Federal Water Pollution Control Act, as amended by the Clean Water Act of 1977, requires a water quality control plan (WQCP) for the waters of the Reservation as well as public review of the plan.
+The goal of this planning process is to provide a definitive program of actions designed to preserve and enhance water quality on the Reservation and to protect beneficial uses of water for future generations.
+This WQCP shall be reviewed triennially by the Tribal Environmental Protection Agency to reflect changes in technologies, policies, and laws, and reflect physical changes within the Reservation’s waters.
 Any proposed amendments to the WQCP arising from the triennial review shall comply with the Hoopa Valley Tribe’s Legislative Procedures Act.

-The Hoopa Valley Tribal Council adopts the WQCP, which consists of water quality criteria, standards, anti-degradation policy, and implementation plans, in accordance with the PDPO, which declares that protection of the quality of surface and ground waters for the use and enjoyment by the people of the Hoopa Tribe requires control of the discharge of waste to waters of the Reservation.
-It is the intent of the Tribal Council, in adopting the WQCP that the Forest Management Plan, the PDPO, Riparian Protection and Surface Mining Ordinance, and other Plans and Ordinances developed to improve the waters of the Reservation will be used as anti-degradation policies.
+The Tribal Environmental Protection Agency (TEPA) implements the WQCP under the authority of the Hoopa Valley Tribal Council.
+The WQCP consists of water quality criteria, standards, anti-degradation policies, and implementation plans, in accordance with the PDPO.
+It is the intent of the Tribal Council that the Forest Management Plan, the PDPO, Riparian Protection and Surface Mining Ordinance, and other Plans and Ordinances be used to protect and enhance the waters of the Reservation.
 These Tribal regulatory documents are to be used as the mechanism to identify the actions needed to protect surface and ground waters of the Reservation.
+TEPA’s water quality monitoring emphasizes biological evaluation of ecosystems (e.g. benthic macroinvertebrates) in Reservation tributaries and physical and chemical monitoring of the Trinity and Klamath Rivers using a combination of continuous data recorders and water samples.

+Previous versions of the WQCP included appendices with supporting analyses providing scientific justification for the water quality criteria.
+To streamline the 2018 WQCP, these appendices are now standalone reference documents not included within the WQCP (Kier Associates, 2006; Hoopa TEPA, 2007; Hoopa TEPA, 2008a).